 Photo © 2010 Jay Fleming/iLCP

 There are more than a dozen varieties of underwater grasses, also called submerged aquatic vegetation or SAV, that grow in shallow water regions of the Bay and its rivers.
 At its most pristine, the Bay may have supported several hundred thousand acres of underwater grasses.
-Since the 1950s, there has been a tremendous decline of grass beds due to degraded water quality.
+Since the 1950s, there has been a tremendous decline of grass beds due to degraded water quality and climate change.
 CBF is working to help meet the Bay-wide goal of 185,000 acres of underwater grasses covering the bottom of the Bay and its tidal tributaries.

 Importance of Underwater Grasses

 - Underwater grasses filter polluted runoff, provide food for waterfowl, reduce wave energy, and provide essential habitat for blue crabs, juvenile rockfish (striped bass), and other aquatic species.

 - Underwater grasses are one of the best barometers of the Bay's water quality because they are associated with clear water, and their presence helps improve water quality.
 Their leaves and stems baffle wave energy and help settle out sediments.
 Their roots and rhizomes bind the substrate.

 - Underwater grasses also take up nitrogen and phosphorus that, in overabundance, lead to algae blooms that can degrade water quality.
 Decomposing underwater grasses provide food for benthic (bottom-dwelling) aquatic life.

 - Migrating waterfowl, such as ducks and geese, rely on underwater grasses for food.

 Like most grasses on land, underwater grasses require sunlight to grow and thrive.
 When the Bay's waters become clouded with sediment from stormwater runoff and algal blooms resulting from excess nutrients in the water, grasses find it harder to survive.